jyoti447/Portfolio/README.md

 # Portfolio
-it includes details about my learning skills.
+it includes details about my learning skills and projects.